MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/migrate-to-enhanced-data-model.md

 ---
 title: Migrate to new enhanced data model
-description: Learn how to migrate existing websites to teh new enhanced data model
+description: Learn how to migrate existing websites to the new enhanced data model
 author: gitanjalisingh33msft
 ms.topic: conceptual
 ms.custom: